12 Types of Ladybugs in Colorado

 Its creamy white or tan body can identify this species with black spots on its wings and head.

-The legs of the Twenty-Spotted Lady Beetle are light orange in color.
+The legs of the Twenty-Spotted Lady Beetle are light orange.
 It is also known as the Wee-Tiny Ladybug.

 Unlike most other ladybug species, the Twenty-Spotted Lady Beetle prefers to eat mildew rather than aphids.